JohannesBuchner/UltraNest/paper.md

 ## Parallelisation

 UltraNest allows parallelisation from laptops to computing clusters with the Message Passing Interface (MPI).
-The region construction, step sampling, and multi-explorer approaches are all parallelised across cores and for efficiency are kept on the same cores.

 Programs using UltraNest can be run with MPI without modification, if the mpi4py python library is installed.
+The region construction,
+step sampling, and multi-explorer approaches are all parallelised across cores and are kept on the same cores for efficiency.

 ## Resuming